awslabs/tecli/README.md

   tecli [command]

 Available Commands:
-  configurationVersion configurationVersion ...
+  configuration-version configuration-version ...
   configure             Configures tecli global settings help                  Help about any command oauth                 A plan represents the execution plan of a Run in a Terraform workspace. plans                 A plan represents the execution plan of a Run in a Terraform workspace. run                   run ... ssh-key               TODO ... version               Displays the version of tecli and all installed plugins workspace             Manage Terraform Cloud workspaces

 Flags:
   -h, --help                   help for tecli